Historia Mundum

 The economic importance of the slave trade

-It is estimated that about 5 million Africans were brought to Brazil through the slave trade, representing approximately 40% of all captives sent to the Americas during the period of slavery.
-This is the largest contingent received by a single country.
-Colonial and imperial Brazil thus became the main destination of the transatlantic trade, surpassing all British, French, Spanish, or other colonies in the volume of enslaved Africans.
-This colossal number illustrates the extreme dependence of the Brazilian economy on slave labor.
+Brazil received about 5 million Africans through the Atlantic slave trade, roughly 40% of all captives sent to the Americas.
+No other single country received a larger number.
+Colonial and imperial Brazil became the main destination of the transatlantic trade.
+Its volume surpassed the combined scale of many British, French, Spanish, and other colonies.
+This figure shows the extreme dependence of the Brazilian economy on enslaved labor.

-Over the centuries, the areas supplying slaves varied according to wars and commercial interests.
-However, we can highlight some constants.
-The coast of West-Central Africa (Congo-Angola) was the largest continuous source of slaves, especially in the period 1580-1640 and then from 1650 until the 19th century.
-Portugal controlled Angola and was also sovereign over Mozambique, but the Angolan route was more accessible to Brazil.
-The region of West Africa, notably the Gulf of Benin and the Gold Coast (Costa da Mina, encompassing present-day Nigeria, Benin, Togo, and Ghana), also contributed a large number of captives, mainly in the 18th century, when the trade to Bahia intensified.
-From the late 18th century, Mozambique (Southeast Africa) became an important supply zone, especially after 1815, when the Congress of Vienna banned the slave trade in the North Atlantic.
-Thus, slaves of Bantu origin (Angola, Congo, Mozambique) and Sudanese origin (Gold Coast, Gulf of Guinea) formed the two large African groups in Brazil.
-It is calculated that Angola and Congo accounted for about half or more of all enslaved Africans brought to Brazil.
+Over the centuries, supply areas varied according to wars and commercial interests.
+West-Central Africa, especially Congo-Angola, was the largest continuous source of captives.
+It was especially important from 1580 to 1640 and again from 1650 into the 19th century.
+Portugal controlled Angola and also held Mozambique, but the Angolan route was more accessible to Brazil.
+West Africa also supplied many captives through the Gulf of Benin and the Gold Coast, known in Portuguese as Costa da Mina.
+That route became especially important in the 18th century, when the trade to Bahia intensified.
+From the late 18th century, Mozambique became an important source.
+Its role grew after the Congress of Vienna restricted the slave trade in the North Atlantic in 1815.
+Africans from Angola, Congo, and Mozambique formed one major cultural grouping in Brazil.
+Captives from the Gold Coast and Gulf of Guinea formed another.
+Angola and Congo together may have accounted for at least half of all enslaved Africans brought to the country.

-For hundreds of years, slave ships crossed the Atlantic ceaselessly.
-The academic Pierre Verger called this incessant movement the “ flux and reflux ” between Brazil and Africa.
-His intention was to emphasize that the ships were never idle — they were always carrying cargo, whether slaves to America, or goods and silver coins to Africa and Europe.
+For hundreds of years, slave ships crossed the Atlantic almost continuously.
+The historian Pierre Verger called this movement the “flux and reflux” between Brazil and Africa.
+He emphasized that ships were rarely idle.
+They carried captives to the Americas and carried goods, silver coins, or other cargo back toward Africa and Europe.

-The slave trade was not only a source of labor but also a profitable business in itself.
-In certain periods, it even became the main branch of Brazil’s foreign trade, alongside sugar or coffee.
-Slave ships departed loaded with low-cost goods and returned with human “pieces” that were sold at high prices.
-The Portuguese Crown profited by collecting taxes per imported slave; governors and colonial authorities frequently got involved in the business; and many merchants in Rio de Janeiro, Salvador, and Recife grew rich as professional slavers.
-In the 18th century, a wealthy class of Luso-Brazilian traders formed, some of whom rose socially by buying titles of nobility.
-Therefore, while for the enslaved the trade meant atrocious suffering, for a segment of businessmen it meant prosperity and prestige.
+The slave trade was a source of labor and a profitable business in itself.
+In some periods, it became one of Brazil’s main branches of foreign trade, alongside sugar or coffee.
+Slave ships left port with low-cost goods and returned with human “pieces” sold at high prices.
+The Portuguese Crown collected taxes on imported captives.
+Governors and colonial authorities often participated in the business.
+Merchants in Rio de Janeiro, Salvador, and Recife grew rich as professional slavers.
+In the 18th century, a wealthy class of Luso-Brazilian traders formed, and some members rose socially by buying titles of nobility.
+For the enslaved, the trade meant atrocious suffering.
+For a segment of businessmen, it meant prosperity and prestige.

-Not by chance, Portugal was one of the most reluctant countries to abolish the slave trade.
-Even in the 19th century, when British pressure against the trade increased, Brazilian elites resisted because they knew their economy depended on the continuous arrival of slaves to maintain and expand plantations.
+Portugal was one of the countries most reluctant to abolish the slave trade.
+Even in the 19th century, when British pressure increased, Brazilian elites resisted because plantation expansion depended on the continuous arrival of enslaved workers.

 This pastel-toned illustration depicts a line of enslaved African men being led to a plantation or work field.
 They wear simple white loincloths or shorts and are barefoot, walking with synchronized steps and expressions of tiredness and resignation.
 Each face is distinct, with well-defined features, but all share a downcast look.
 Alongside walks a white man—likely the overseer or foreman—holding a stick or rod, wearing a blue coat, white trousers, and black boots, along with a straw hat.
 His face conveys authority and coldness.
 The scene takes place on a dirt path next to a building with white walls and a clay tile roof, which could be the slave quarters or the farmhouse.
 In the background, tropical trees and bluish mountains appear under a clear sky.
 The work uses fine lines and soft colors to represent the brutal daily life of slavery, conveying an atmosphere of tense silence and forced conformity.
 The normalization of violence is present in the naturalness of the scene, without the need for explicit gestures of aggression.